CillianMyles/tap-canvas/README.md

-# flutter-outside-tap
+# TapCanvas

-Detect taps outside the currently defined widget and provide a callback when taps occur
+Detect taps outside the currently defined widget and provide a callback when taps occur.